Learn about actual and potential costs

 All buyers should include any benchmark dates relevant to the project that suppliers should take into account.

 All buyers should include the duration of the service contract.

 Evaluate major factors to mitigate risk

-The risk of input price shock or discontinuity of service due to supply chain problems is low in the traffic control services market.
+The risk of input price shocks or discontinuity of service due to supply chain problems is moderate in the traffic control services market.
 Suppliers purchase traffic control supplies such as signs, cones and barricades, along with trucks for transportation, sign mounting and variable message signs.
 These goods are provided in...
 Subscribe to learn more.